Nissan RB30 Engine Guide

 While the RB30DE and RB30DET engines are popular in the aftermarket community, they are actually hybrid motors and were never released by Nissan.
 The D in the engine code stands for dual overhead camshaft (DOHC).
 This is accomplished by fitting an RB25DE or RB26DETT cylinder head and or turbo to a standard RB30E/T block.
 The RB25DET is not typically used.

 The DOHC cylinder head and twin-cam setup allows for improved performance, fuel economy, and horsepower.
-It changes the compression ratio to around 8.2:1, which makes it very boost friendly, and turns the RB30DE/T into a 24 valve engine.
+It changes the compression ratio to around 8.2:1, which makes it very boost-friendly, and turns the RB30DE/T into a 24-valve engine.
 One of the most famous RB30DE and RB30DET engines was produced by famed Japanese tuner TommyKaira for use in the M30 Skyline.
 This version actually used a RB20DET head, and made 240 horsepower.

-Nissan RB30 Common Problems and Reliability
+Common Problems and Reliability

 Like the rest of the RB series, the RB30 is known to be able to take some serious mileage.
 Nissan built these engines to make it past 400,000 km (250,000 mi) without breaking a sweat, and they are capable of that and then some.
-There have even been some owners plowing past 400,000 miles on their RB30 powered cars.
+There have even been some owners plowing past 400,000 miles on their RB30-powered cars.
 In addition, Nissan used the RB block as the basis for the RD six-cylinder diesel engine, which should give you an indication of its stoutness.

-The timing belt is also known to be a weakness on the RB engines, and should be changed every 60,000 miles at the most.
+The timing belt is also known to be a weakness on the RB engines and should be changed every 60,000 miles at the most.
 The RB30 IS an interference motor, so a broken timing belt can have serious – and expensive – repercussions.
 On interference engines, when the timing belt breaks the valves do not fully close, which means the piston will run into the valve as it hits top dead center, which will usually bend or break the valve.

 RB30ET Crank Collar and Oiling Issues